 If I am granted standing and participation rights at the highest level (Intervenor), do I have to participate fully in all steps?

 No. You are provided the opportunity to participate, but you are not required to do so.
 For example, if you are allowed to participate and granted Intervenor status, you do not have to file written evidence, ask questions or provide final arguments, but you have the opportunity to do so.
 If you are not planning to do any of these things, it may be better for you to ask to be a Commenter.
 Being an active Intervenor requires a commitment of time and effort.

 If you decide to exercise those participation rights, you must also fulfill the responsibilities that are associated with those rights.
 For example, if you decide to file written evidence, it is your responsibility to serve (send a copy of) that evidence to all the other parties by the deadline set by the Board.

-If you have questions on the NEB hearing process or need help about a specific hearing, please contact the NEB at 1-800-899-1265 and ask to speak to a process advisor.
+If you have questions on the CER hearing process or need help about a specific hearing, please contact the CER at 1-800-899-1265 and ask to speak to a process advisor.

 For more information, please see the Hearing Process Handbook.

 For example, detailed route approval hearings would not follow this test, as there is a legislated standing test and process set out in sections 34 to 39.